docksal/docksal/docs/advanced/stack-config.md

 ### DOCKSAL_NFS_PATH

-The location of the folder on the host machine to mount to virtual box.
-[More info](../file-sharing.md)
+The location of the folder on the host machine to mount to VirtualBox.
+[More info](file-sharing.md)

 ### IMAGE_SSH_AGENT

 `Default: docksal/ssh-agent:1.0`

 The Docker image to use for SSH Agent.
-This contains the keys that are shared amongst the projects.
+This contains the keys that are shared among the projects.

 ### IMAGE_VHOST_PROXY